 The Assistant Principal for Student Services must approve all signs and posters.
-Bring posters and signs to Ms. Cooper in the Main Office.
-Once they are approved they will be given to Ms. Yi in the HUB and they will be hung in the appropriate locations.
+Bring posters and signs to the Main Office.
+Once they are approved they will be given to Ms. Romero in the HUB and they will be hung in the appropriate locations.
 If you are making multiple copies of the same sign please make copies AFTER it has been approved.